DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 ### Saving a draft

 We considered allowing users to save a draft placement.
-However, there wasn’t a clear need from research to suggest users would need this option.
+However, there was not a clear need from research to suggest users would need this option.

 ### Only publishing a placement to providers in a school’s network